futoin/specs/draft/ftn13_secure_vault.md

 So, "External ID" is really a string internal to SV which creates internal references to external entities.
 Meanwhile, Internal UUID is unique per SV, but is exposed.
 So, other entities can refence Internal UUID of particular SV instance.

+## 2.11.
+Plain Password handling

+It must be possible to securely generate, inject, expose and verify password.

+Verification must be a secure comparison of signature against the key itself.
+Any data passed is to be ignored.

+## 2.12.
+Message Authentication Code processing

+There must be a dedicated "MAC" key type,

+It must be possible to securely generate, inject, expose, sign and verify.

 # 3. Interface